uet-iai-course/computational-thinking/prompts.md

 Strictly follow these guidelines when converting:

-- Keep the slide structure, nested section (one pptx slide = one reveal.js slide)
+- Keep the slide structure, nested sections, one pptx slide = one reveal.js slide
 - Only return one big code block for all slides, following the format in the given revealjs file
 - Translate all text to Vietnamese
 - Use HTML format (not Markdown)